apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.authn.mfa.u2f.expireDevicesTimeUnit=DAYS
 ```

-Multifacor authentication bypass settings for this provider are available [here](Configuration-Properties-Common.html#multifactor-authentication-bypass) under the configuration key `cas.authn.mfa.u2f`.
+Multifactor authentication bypass settings for this provider are
+available [here](Configuration-Properties-Common.html#multifactor-authentication-bypass) under the configuration key `cas.authn.mfa.u2f`.
 The signing key and the encryption key [are both JWKs](Configuration-Properties-Common.html#signing--encryption) of size `512` and `256`.
-Signing & encryption settings for this feature are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.authn.mfa.u2f`.
+Signing & encryption settings for this feature are available [here](Configuration-Properties-Common.html#signing--encryption)
+under the configuration key `cas.authn.mfa.u2f`.

 ### FIDO U2F JSON